senyuuri/matrisea/README.md

 ![license-mit](https://img.shields.io/badge/license-MIT-green)
 ![release](https://img.shields.io/badge/release-pre--alpha-lightgrey)

+*Disclaimer: This project is still in the pre-alpha and is under active development.
+Features and functions are expected to break from time to time.*

-Matrisea (/ˈmeɪtrɪksiː/) is a cloud-based Android reversing platform that provides high-fidelity virtural devices with powerful integrated tools.
+**Matrisea (/ˈmeɪtrɪksiː/)** is a cloud-based Android reversing platform that provides high-fidelity virtural devices with powerful integrated tools.

 ![demo](./docs/demo.gif)

 **Features**
 - Provide high fidelity virtual devices based on android-cuttlefish (crosvm+KVM) that guarantees full fidelity with Android framework
 - Spin up multiple devices on demand and run them remotely or locally
-- Support the latest AOSP (API level 28+) and Android mainline kernel up to 5.10
+- Support the latest AOSP and Android mainline kernel up to 5.10
 - Provision a device with ready-to-use reserving and researching tools e.g. adeb, bcc/eBPF, Frida
 - Android customisation make easy
     - Provide a simple workflow to make your own base device e.g. upload custom kernels/AOSP images or install additional tools